npmackay/LootLair/README.md

   It provides a way to hash passwords using a salt and a cost factor, making it resistant to brute-force attacks.
 - `morgan` : is a middleware for Node.js/Express applications that logs HTTP requests.
   It provides a simple and customizable logging format, allowing you to track and analyze incoming requests.
+- `multer`: A middleware for handling multipart/form-data, primarily used for uploading files in Node.js applications.
+It provides an easy way to handle file uploads, including handling file size limits, file type validation, and storing files on the server.

 ### Development